panta82/markdown-loader/README.md

 ```

 If you want to avoid annoying jumping of HTML when markdown is loaded, you can use
 the synchronous version.
-In this case, the script should be *right after
-the target element*.
+You need to have `markdown-loader.js` available locally and put its `<script>` tag *right after* the target element.

 ```html
 <div data-md-load-sync="https://github.com/panta82/markdown-loader"></div>